Blendify/blender-manual/trunk/blender_docs/manual/render/cameras.rst

 Cameras
 *******

-A *Camera* is an object that provides a means of rendering images from Blender.
+A camera is an object that provides a means of rendering images from Blender.
 It defines which portion of a scene is visible in the rendered image.

 Cameras are invisible in renders, so they do not have any material or texture settings.